 Peter combines the title “Messiah” with ‘Son of God’ naturally, because it was so established when both titles originated in the Psalms (Zabur).
 Jesus accepts this as a revelation from God to Peter.
 Jesus is ‘Messiah’ and therefore is also ‘Son of God’.

 But it is impossible, self-contradictory even, for Jesus to be ‘the Christ’ but not be the ‘Son of God’ because the two terms have the same source and mean the same thing.
 That would be the same as saying that a certain shape is a ‘circle’ but it is not ‘round’.
 A shape can be a square and thus not be a circle nor be round.
-But if something is a circle then it is also round.
+But if it is a circle then it is also round.
 Roundness is part of what it means to be a circle, and to say that a certain shape is a circle but is not round is to be incoherent, or to misunderstand what a ‘circle’ and ‘roundness’ mean.
 It is the same with ‘Christ’ and ‘son of God’.
 Jesus is both ‘Messiah’ and ‘Son of God’ (the assertion of Peter) or he is neither (the view of the Jewish leaders of that day); but he cannot be one and not the other.

 What does ‘Son of God’ mean?